MoisesOR/CypressAutoTest/README.md

 Install version 5.2.0 from mocha `npm install mocha@5.2.0.`

 ## Last implementation (09-01-2020)
 * [Cypress-log-to-output](https://github.com/flotwig/cypress-log-to-output): Now we can see logs in our command and check if some log is showed.
+This code is on `plugins >> index.js`